GUIDE 2024

 Having long blocks of text does no good if there are no example responses to go along with it.
 If you are writing about a particular API and its usage, demonstrate with code examples.
 MailChimp, Twitter, Twilio, and Stripe all do an excellent job with code examples in their API documentation.

-Code examples and snippets provide pragmatic tips to developers on how to integrate the respective APIs.
+Code examples and snippets provide pragmatic tips to developers on integrating the respective APIs.

 3. Regular Updates From Time to Time

 What is the point of having API documentation if nobody can find it?
 Adding to this, when was the last time you updated the documentation?
-Every time you make a change in your API, you should reflect those in the documentation.
+You should reflect those in the documentation every time you change your API.

 4. Organize Information Using Tags

 You can organize relevant code snippets and examples by tagging them.
-This helps that the documentation stays organized according to the user’s requirements.
+This helps the documentation stay organized according to the user’s requirements.

 There are three main types of documentation users: